BRBussy/vault/README.md

 Vault server is now started, initialised and unsealed.
 It will remain unsealed until the server is either stopped, restarted or resealed through API.

 Note that if the server comes down in any way (e.g. if the container is removed) the sealed vault remains in the filesystem located at 'vault/file' (as configured in config/config.hcl).
 If it is then started again it will not be possbile to re-initialse the server unless these files are removed since the vault server will interpret the files as the existing already initialised vault.
-A useful command to perform a complete restart and reinitialisation of the vault server (run from root of repository on host):
+A useful command to perform a complete restart and reinitialisation of the vault server:

 ```
+# -- run from repostory root on host --

 echo "bring down old vault server" && \
 docker-compose down && \
 echo "remove old vault filesystem store" && \